JakubLewosz/JakubLewosz/README.md

 ## Featured projects

+### [AutoRelay](https://github.com/JakubLewosz/AutoRelay) — solo full-stack portfolio project

+A webhook-driven automation platform that evaluates a safe conditional rule and delivers one retryable HTTP or Discord action.
+It combines a FastAPI API, PostgreSQL-backed sessions and execution queue, a separate worker, and a responsive React dashboard, with documented authorization, encryption, CSRF, and SSRF protections.

+**Python · FastAPI · PostgreSQL · SQLAlchemy · Alembic · React · TypeScript · Docker Compose · GitHub Actions**

 ### [ElektroScan](https://github.com/JakubLewosz/ElektroScan) — flagship project · active development

 A web application that demonstrates computer-vision-assisted analysis of electrical plans in PDF format, including symbol detection and counting.